Photon Management in Two-Dimensional Disordered Media

-The system under study is typically a thin dielectric membrane containing a random pattern of circular holes going through the entire film thickness (see Fig.~\ref{fig1_slab}).
-The concepts presented below are valid for any type of two-dimensional random systems of finite thickness and can be applied to any inorganic or organic material.
-The choice of considering layers with small thicknesses is motivated mainly by the growing demand in thin-film technologies for photovoltaics and the need to enhance the light absorption for a higher photovoltaic efficiency at a lower cost.
-Let us first go briefly into the main physical concepts that describe light transport in such a structure.
-Light is essentially confined to the plane of the film by index-guiding.
-Due to the presence of the holes, which serve as scattering centers, the light waves are multiply-scattered in the plane, giving rise a quasi-two-dimensional type of transport~\cite{Gottardo2004}.
-Because of the finite thickness of the film, however, the optical modes formed by the multiple scattering process are leaky and thus, allow for a coupling process with the third dimension to take place.
-The high density of states in the film makes such that the single scattering function is very much peaked into the plane, thereby leading to a very efficient light trapping even for planewaves at normal incidence on the slab.
+Interestingly, only little attention has been given so far to \textit{realistic} two-dimensional disordered structures for which the third dimension is intrinsically part of the physics involved.
+An example of such a case is that of a thin dielectric membrane containing a random pattern of circular holes going through the entire film thickness~\cite{Riboli2011, Noh2011}, as illustrated in Fig.~\ref{fig1}a.
+Light is confined to the plane of the film by index guiding and due to the presence of the holes, which serve as scattering centers, the light waves are multiply-scattered in the plane, giving rise to a transport that is essentially two-dimensional.
+Because of the finite thickness of the film, however, the electromagnetic modes of the system are leaky, and thus, can be optically excited from the third dimension.
+Since these modes intrinsically depend on the optical transport properties of the system, the question we will address in this Letter is whether such two-dimensional disordered structures can be used to \textit{control} the light coupling process between a thin film and free space.

+Gaining control over such a process through the optical modes of two-dimensional disordered structures constitutes a novel approach for photon management.
+Thin-film technologies have played an increasingly important role in energy efficiency, constituting an excellent opportunity for efficient and scalable solar cells~\cite{Brown2009}, as they benefit from a lower amount of material used and a better collection of the charges, and high-intensity lighting devices.
+Techniques involving random patterns, such as textured surfaces~\cite{Schnitzer1993, Wiesmann2009, Rockstuhl2010, Ferry2011, Sheng2011} -- initially applied to thick layers~\cite{Yablonovitch1982,Green2002} -- take advantage of the broadband light spreading they provide to improve the light coupling efficiency between free space and the films.
+In contrast, we propose a novel scheme in which the nanopatterning gives rise to disordered quasi-guided modes formed by an engineered two-dimensional multiple-scattering process.